joeyschoblaska/bookify/readme.md

 * images and headers that span the full page width
 * initial / "drop cap" letters
 * add [outline](http://prawnpdf.org/docs/0.11.1/Prawn/Outline.html) h2 sections
+* fix bug where font size in tables is too large if table immediately follows a header